foxmask/django-th/docs/tumblr.rst

 The service keys
 ----------------

-Here are the modifications of .env file you will need to do to be able to use your credentials with Tumblr
+Here are the modifications of .env file you will need to make to be able to use your credentials with Tumblr

 .. code-block:: python